 - Preheat the oven to 400ºF.
 Chop the broccoli into small florets and toss in 1 tsp of oil and a pinch of sea salt.
 Place on a lined baking sheet.
 Bake for 15 minutes.

 - While the broccoli is roasting, bring a large pot of water to a boil.
 Once boiling add your desired amount of pasta.

-- Heat a small saucepan over medium heat, add 1-2 tsp of oil.
+- OPTIONAL: Heat a small saucepan over medium heat, add 1-2 tsp of oil.
 Finely chop the mushrooms and sauté until browned.
 Set aside.

 - While the pasta is cooking, the broccoli roasting and the mushrooms sautéing, prepare the pesto.
 Add all of the pesto ingredients, except the pasta water into a food processor.
 Blend until smooth.
 Scrape down the sides as you go.